The NAU PHT Lab is recruiting new members! If you are interested in joining us, please reach out.

 Email: vg574@nau.edu

 Hunter Beach is an Undergraduate Student in the School of Informatics, Computing, and Cyber Systems at Northern Arizona University, where he works as an intern under the direction of Jared Duval.
-He is a member of the Playful Health Technology Lab through the NAU I2S Program.
-His research interests focus on studying Cleft Palates and how they can be treated, Website design, and Cloud computing.
-He has yet to publish any articles but he hopes to soon!
+He is a member of the Playful Health Technology Lab through independent research on how video game-based interventions can be designed for physical/occupational therapy.
+His research interests focuses on serious games for health, particularly for speech therapy and physical/occupational therapy. and all steps of the co-design/co-creation process.

 Email: Hunter.Beach@nau.edu